 This post is a contribution from our friends at Edarabia.
 Examination week can be the most stressful time for any student.
 Before the big date comes, students should take some time to revise their studying routine or strategy to get better scores.
 Ace your exams from start to finish and achieve your study goals with […]

 This is the last, but not the least in importance, in this series of myths and facts surrounding the ever so daunting college essay.
 Remember, there is a lot of misinformation out there in books and on the web that will take you off track.
 Your job is to get the right information so you […]

 When it comes to the college application essay, there is a lot of misinformation out there that will take you off track.
 This could prevent you from dazzling admissions with your topic and impressing them with a great story.
 Your job is to separate the myths from the facts, and be careful of where you […]

-Creating the best possible college application is one of the most important things you will ever do – after all, your future depends on it.
+Creating the best possible college application is one of the most important things you will ever do – after all, your future and even your financial aid can depend on it.
 If your application is not solid, you may not get into the university of your choice.
-Rather than take any chances, take our advice: here are five ways you can […]
+Rather than take any chances, take our advice: […]

 This post originally appeared on the StudySoup blog.
 One dilemma that nearly every college student will face is whether or not to live with a roommate.
 Let’s face it, there are quite a few benefits to living alone.
 It means more privacy, more control over personal space, and the ability to avoid the experience of […]